Proud Boys in Northwest savor a boost from Trump’s callout during presidential debate

 “I’m extremely Proud of my President’s performance tonight,” Tarrio tweeted.

-“President Trump told the proud boys to stand by because someone needs to deal with ANTIFA … well, sir! we’re ready!!’ wrote Joe Biggs, a Proud Boy who spoke at the Portland rally, in a post on Parlor.
+“President Trump told the proud boys to stand by because someone needs to deal with ANTIFA … well, sir! we’re ready!!’ wrote Joe Biggs, a Proud Boy who spoke at the Portland rally, in a post on Parler.
 Then, he posted, “Trump basically said to go (expletive) them up!
 This makes me so happy.”

 Trump’s message to the Proud Boys raised concerns that he is looking for support in the streets should he dispute election results that point toward a Biden victory.